gabrielc0464/independent-study/entry3.md

  Something thta didn't make sense to me was what the measure variable was doing inside the ```fitMedia()```.
 In order to understand the code you have to see what it looks like in the DAW.
  <img src = "https://sites.google.com/a/hstat.org/gabrielc0464sep11/_/rsrc/1491791467902/home/ice_screenshot_20170409-192259.png">

 The measures are split in half for the first one.
 For the second one the measures are split into normal sections.
-The third one is split into 2 measures each
+The third one is split into 2 measures each.

 ## Takeaways